23/DeveloperDocumentation/comment-add.md

       <tt>approved_p</tt>
     </td>
     <td>
       If your site uses comment screening, you can set the comment to approved by setting this option to <tt>1</tt>.
 The default value is <tt>0</tt>.
+This option is only available with `write` permissions or higher.
     </td>
   </tr>
 </table>